sandialabs/LoQS/README.md

 There are various optional requirements that are available, including:

+- `dask`: Enables usage of Dask for parallelizing over shots.
 - `dev`: Allows the use of `black` and `flake8` prior to committing (see Code Formatting and Linting below).
 - `docs`: Allows building of the JupyterBook documentation (see Documentation below).
 - `quantumsim`: Enables the QuantumSim backend.
 - `pygsti`: Enables the PyGSTi backend.
 - `test`: Allows testing (see Testing below)
+- `visualization`: Enables some of the visualization tools in `loqs.tools`.
+Note that `pdflatex` is also required for full visualization support.

 There are several helper "categories" for optional dependencies, including: